Header Image

 4.26.
 Time estimation error as a stress benefit sequence

 Time estimation errors have no direct stress benefit.
-However, they could be related to the fact that stress causes waiting and inactivity to be perceived as unpleasant in order to encourage the person concerned to become active immediately.
+However, they could be related to the fact that stress causes waiting and inactivity to be perceived as unpleasant in order to encourage the person with ADHD to become active immediately.

 Stress also wants the stressor to be dealt with immediately.
 Stress causes a different experience of time: now is important, everything else doesn’t count.
 People affected by stress have an altered perception to the effect that only what is happening right now is true and valid, forever.
 This is reminiscent of a kind of black and white temporal thinking.